genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/06_mssql.md

 It takes the following form: `jdbc:sqlserver://serverName[\instanceName][:port]][;property=value[;property=value]`.

 - `instanceName` and `port` are optional.
-- If no `instanceName` is specified a connection to the default instance is made.
+- If no `instanceName` is specified, a connection to the default instance is made.
 - The default value for `port` is `1433`.

 In addition to the standard connection parameters, the URL accepts several additional parameters: